Reporting

 Board-ready dashboards, not another 200-page PDF dump.

-Rivolq turns risk, capital, and asset analysis into outputs leaders can actually review: clear summaries, explainable recommendations, and the detail teams need when they want to go deeper.
+We turn risk, spending, and asset analysis into outputs leaders can actually review.
+Clear summaries, explainable recommendations, and the detail your team needs when they want to go deeper.

 The outputs buyers usually ask to see first.